hanabi/hanabi.github.io/Beginners.md

 * The *Prompt* is a PROMISE that the player has the connecting card.
 A *Prompt* cannot be a lie!
 * In the above screenshot:
   * Bob has three separate unknown 3's in his hand.
-  * Alice clues red to Bob, which is a *Play Clue* on the red 4.
+  * Alice clues red to Bob, which touches the red 4.
+This is a *Play Clue* on the red 4.
   * Bob must have the red 3, so this is a *Prompt*.
-Bob plays the left-most 3 from slot 2.
+Bob plays his left-most 3 from slot 2.
-  * However, it is not the red 3, it is the blue 3.
-Bob now knows that the next-left-most 3 must be red 3 (on slot 3).
+  * However, after playing it, Bob sees that it is not the red 3 - it was the blue 3 (which played successfully).
+Bob now knows that the next-left-most 3 must be the red 3 (on slot 3).
-  * On his next turn, Bob plays his slot 3 card, but it is not the red 3, it is the green 3.
+  * On his next turn, Bob tries to play his slot 3 card as red 3.
+However, after playing it, Bob sees that it was not the red 3 - it was the green 3 (which played successfully).
 Bob now knows that his final 3 must be red 3 (on slot 4).
   * On his next turn, Bob plays his slot 4 card, and it is red 3.
 Bob now knows that Alice did a *Triple Prompt*.

 <br />